kgriff0n/lambda/README.md

 ## Config

 ---
 You can find `lambda.properties` file in the config folder.
-This file allows you to change to text ouput of the commands.
+This file allows you to change the text ouput of the commands.
 This mod uses [fabric-permissions-api](https://github.com/lucko/fabric-permissions-api), so you can easily manage permissions with any compatible permission manager mod.

 ## Commands list